DanCardin/sauce/doc/options.md

 Given `sauce --as prod`, you will get the “prod” namespace (i.e. AWS_PROFILE=projectname-prod) for this value, as well as all other unnamespaced values.

+As of v0.9.0, you can supply multiple `--as` arguments, and they will be used to choose the first matching value (falling back to "default" if none match).

+Per the above example, `sauce --as foo` would produce "dev" and `sauce --as uat --as prod` would produce "uat".

+If there was no "default" option specified above, then any "namespaced" keys without a matching value would be unchanged relative to the current environment.

 ## `sauce --glob glob` and `sauce --filter filter`